Recommendations

 Hydralazine in combination with nitrate

-Seek specialist advice and consider offering hydralazine in combination with nitrate (especially if the person is of African or Caribbean family origin and has moderate to severe heart failure [NYHA class III/IV] with reduced ejection fraction).
+Seek specialist advice about whether to offer hydralazine in combination with nitrate (especially if the person is of African or Caribbean ethnicity and has moderate to severe heart failure [New York Heart Association class III/IV] with reduced ejection fraction).
 [2010]

 Digoxin

-For recommendations on digoxin for people with atrial fibrillation see the section on rate and rhythm control in the NICE guideline on atrial fibrillation.
+For recommendations on digoxin for people with atrial fibrillation, see the section on rate and rhythm control in NICE's guideline on atrial fibrillation.

-Digoxin is recommended for worsening or severe heart failure with reduced ejection fraction despite first-line treatment for heart failure.
-Seek specialist advice before initiating.
-[2010, amended 2018]
+Offer digoxin to people with worsening or severe heart failure with reduced ejection fraction despite optimised treatment combinations as detailed in recommendations 1.4.1 to 1.4.4.
+Seek specialist advice before starting treatment.
+[2010, amended 2025]

-1.5 Treating heart failure with reduced ejection fraction in people with chronic kidney disease
+1.5 Treating people with newly diagnosed and pre-existing heart failure with mildly reduced or preserved ejection fraction

 1.5.2